 If you are looking at amplification, we like to leave goals with you for how you will decide if the hearing aids or devices are serving your needs.
-You can prepare ahead by using the Ida Tools and by completing our Hearing Aid Questionnaire.
+You can prepare ahead by using the Ida Tools and by completing our Hearing Aid Questionnaire and Self Assessment of Communication.
 When we understand your activities, the people you interact with, and what is important to you, we can narrow down the choices to a custom solution for you.

 This appointment starts with a standard diagnostic hearing test with the addition of some measurements of the pitch and intensity of your tinnitus and a review of the results of the tinnitus questionnaires below.
 This information will help us to figure out the best strategies for you to try.

 Depending on your concerns and the severity of your tinnitus, you might be interested in all or some of our series of 4 management training sessions.

 If you would like to get a head start on your visit, you can download and print the assessment forms we use at your appointment by clicking on them below:

 Once you have made the decision to give hearing aids a try, we will schedule 3 appointments for you.
 We always recommend that you bring someone along with you as a “back up memory”, but more importantly, so that your family and friends will learn more about the impact of hearing loss on your life and how they can be supportive.